Entanglement swapping in high dimensions with only linear optics: Scheme and analysis for HD entanglement swapping

 The scheme in Fig. \ref{fig1} can be extended to higher dimensions.
 For instance, Fig. \ref{fig2} illustrates the setup for five- or six-dimensional entanglement swapping, which now requires two entangled ancilla states.
 The initial states for the six-dimensional scenario are again the generalized Bell states, for instance:

-The ancilla states are again two dimensional maximally entangled states $\ket{\psi_{A_1}}_{m,n}=1/\sqrt{2}(\ket{1,2}_{m,n}+\ket{3,4}_{m,n})$ and $\ket{\psi_{A_2}}_{m,n}=1/\sqrt{2}(\ket{5,6}_{m,n}+\ket{3,4}_{m,n})$.
-In order to achieve six-dimensional entanglement swapping, all interfered photons need to be detected in distinct modes as in the previous example, i.e., \{1,2,3,4,5,6,\}.
+The ancilla states are two-dimensional maximally entangled states $\ket{\psi_{A_1}}_{m,n}=1/\sqrt{2}(\ket{1,2}_{m,n}+\ket{3,4}_{m,n})$ and $\ket{\psi_{A_2}}_{m,n}=1/\sqrt{2}(\ket{5,6}_{m,n}+\ket{3,4}_{m,n})$.
+To achieve six-dimensional entanglement swapping, all interfered photons must be detected in distinct modes, as in the previous example.
 As expected, the scheme in Fig. \ref{fig2} is less efficient compared to the four-dimensional case.
-The total number of possible detection events is 106,632, out of which only four lead to the desired entangled state, making its implementation in the near future very challenging.
-The success probability can be increased with photon-number-resolving (PNR) capabilities, where photons arriving in the same spatial mode can be detected with high efficiency.
-Discussion of the generalized scheme for higher $D$-dimensions is omitted here, as its implementation would result in even lower efficiency.
+The total number of possible detection events is 106632, out of which only four lead to the desired entangled state, making its implementation in the near future very challenging.
+The generalized scheme for higher $D$-dimensions is presented in Appendix \ref{appendixB}, as its implementation would result in even lower efficiency.